The ScreenChip System

 Figure 1.
-The ScreenChip system (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint.
+The ScreenChip System (left) is the size of a multiwell plate so it can fit on your microscope stage (right) and has a very small footprint (Microscope is NOT included in the system).
 Rapidly measure and analyze your worms’ phenotype with our free open-source software.

 Four Steps to Phenotypic Data

 Step 1: Load

 Step 4: Analyze

 Simple wash-and-load sample preparation – no single-worm manipulation, no video tracking

 - Quantify the effects of aging and mutations (figure 3)

 Figure 2.
 The cannabinoid Anandamide induces hyperphagia in adult worms (red dots).
 Mean pump frequency versus time in 10 sec. bins (Anandamide, N = 27; Control, N = 41). : Data are shown as mean ± SEM.
 ANOVA, Treatment, F(1,66) = 7.26, p = 0.009.

 Figure 3.
 Comparison of adult C. elegans worms within the ScreenChip system.
 Day 1 and Day 13 worms were recorded in a 40 um and 60 um channels respectively.
 Recording pharyngeal activity uncovered a drastic change in feeding activity, not only in frequency but also in feeding pattern and quality.